pulumi/terraform-provider-digitalocean/docs/resources/project_resources.md

 ## Example Usage

-The following example assigns a droplet to a Project managed outside of Terraform:
+The following example assigns a droplet to a Project managed outside of the provider:

 ```hcl
 data "digitalocean_project" "playground" {